Omodayo/stock-analysis/README.md

     - SEDG (184% gain)
     - ENPH (129% gain)
     - FSLR (101% gain)
-* The execution time for the refactored analysis is approximately 0.57 secs., which is about 0.05 secs. longer than the original analysis (original analyisi is run without the formatting code)
+* The execution time for the refactored analysis is approximately 0.57 secs., which is about 0.05 secs. longer than the original analysis (original analyisi ran without the formatting code)
 - ![VBA_Challenge_2017](https://github.com/Omodayo/stock-analysis/blob/main/VBA_Challenge_2017.png)
 ### In 2018
 * Only two stocks had value gains (ENPH: 82% gain and, RUN: 84% gain)
 * DQ, Steve's parents choice of stock recorded a loss of 62% in value
 * ENPH is the only stock that continued its gains in 2018, though less than 2017 gains
+* The execution time for the refactored analysis is approximately 0.56 secs., which is about 0.01 secs. longer than the original analysis (original analyisi ran without the formatting code)
 - ![VBA_Challenge_2018](https://github.com/Omodayo/stock-analysis/blob/main/VBA_Challenge_2018.png)
 ### Conclusions
 * Based on the years of data provided, the best stock to invest in is ENPH, with gains in both years